- JWST Cycle 1 Proposal Opportunities

 Science targets and PSF reference stars must be observed back-to-back—organized into coronagraphic sequences—in order to minimize changes in the PSF between exposures.
 You are encouraged to use one of the Target Visibility Tools to verify that all targets in a sequence are simultaneously visible.
 Also, if specific position angles are required for your targets, the availability of the needed angles should be verified ahead of time with the Coronagraphic Visibility Tool.

-Below, it is assumed that you have used the JWST ETC to determine the exposure information for each target and type of observation, including TA, science, and PSF-reference-star exposures.
+Below, it is assumed that you have used the JWST ETC to determine the exposure information for each target and type of observation, including target acquisition (TA), science, and PSF reference star exposures.

-See JWST Coronagraphy in ETC about the need to gather exposure specifications prior to entering observations into APT, and JWST Coronagraphic Observation Planning for an overview of the planning process.
+See JWST Coronagraphy in ETC about the need to gather exposure specifications prior to entering observations into the Astronomers Proposal Tool (APT), and JWST Coronagraphic Observation Planning for an overview of the planning process.

 Entering target information

 In APT, coronagraphic targets are entered just like any other target.
 Nevertheless, you may find it very helpful to use designations in the Name in the Proposal 1 field (Fixed Targets form) to clearly indicate which targets are intended for science and which are PSF reference stars, as appropriate.
 These designations will show up in the pull-down menus in other parts of APT, to help you build up your coronagraphic sequences.

 There is a comment box in the target entry form in APT where you can enter freehand information.
 If you have a large number of science targets and PSF stars to keep track of, you can enter information in the comment box, for tracking purposes.

 Main article: APT Observations